kpam92/practice/interview&practice/interview_questions/README.md

   * What are the pros and cons of immutability?
   * How can you achieve immutability in your own code?
 * Explain the difference between synchronous and asynchronous functions.
+<br><br> synchronous functions occur in a specific order in the code, where step 3 won't occur before step 1.
+But, an asynchronous function may occur at any point, waiting for a specific event to be triggered.
+In context, asynchronous functions may occur in JS through event listeners, where a user interacts with a specific part of the application, i.e. hovering or clicking.
+These events occur in the background.
+These are useful for having dynamic and interactive pages, where certain actions can cause code to run, and information to be fetched from the DB without a re-render.
 * What is event loop?
   * What is the difference between call stack and task queue?
 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`